zstrathe/zstrathe.github.io/code/cis731/README.md

 	- y_train_sat4.csv

-#### To run [the visualizations notebook](https://github.com/zstrathe/zstrathe.github.io/blob/master/code/cis731/cis731_visualizations.ipynb), for showing predictions and images:
+#### To run [the visualizations Python notebook](https://github.com/zstrathe/zstrathe.github.io/blob/master/code/cis731/cis731_visualizations.ipynb), for showing predictions and images:
 - Can be run in a free Google Colab instance
 - Upload predictions file
 	- to Colab working directory